 *I prefer to use a non-hydrogenated vegetable shortening, just because it's a little less bad for you, but let's be real folks, it's pie crust, it's not health food.

 *I found that different shortenings can be a little softer or firmer making the dough hold together a little differently.
-If the dough isn't quite coming together, try adding 1 tablespoon at a time more non-dairy milk until the dough just comes together.
+If the dough isn't quite coming together, try adding 1 tablespoon at a time more plant-based milk until the dough just comes together.

 *Use this recipe to make my Easy Vegan Pumpkin Pie!